najmuschy/najmuschy/README.md

 - ☁️ Use Firebase to build real-time and scalable apps
 - 🤖 Learn and experiment with LLMs (OpenAI, HuggingFace, Ollama)
 - 🧠 Explore AI/NLP workflows like prompt engineering, fine-tuning, and retrieval-based chatbots
-- 🛠️ Code with clarity and structure using Riverpod, REST APIs, and clean architecture

 ---